 - The people of Belize are known as Belizeans.
-They are of African, European, Asian or Amerindian descents.
+They are of a diverse range of African, European, Asian or Amerindian descents.

 - The country’s most exotic delicacy is the gibnut rodent, also known as the “royal rat” because it was once served to Queen Elizabeth.